 Enbridge's Line 3 Replacement Project is a \$7.5-billion-dollar project, slated to run southeast from Hardisty, Alberta (near Edmonton), through Saskatchewan, Manitoba, North Dakota, and Minnesota to Superior, Wisconsin, on the western tip of Lake Superior.
 The original 34-inch pipeline was built in 1968.
-The new pipeline would be 36 inches and could
+The new pipeline would be 36 inches and could carry 760,000 barrels per day (bpd).

 This project would be the most expensive in Enbridge's history.
-The line is currently transporting about 390,000 bpd, far below its
+The line is currently transporting about 390,000 bpd, far below its maximum throughput of 760,000 bpd.
+Its flow has been restricted for safety reasons.